Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 Opening Night Contra Dance

-Last year’s Opening Night Contra Dance took place from 7:00 pm until 9:30 pm on the Friday at the festival’s Mackin Park venue at 1046 Brunette Avenue.
-Admission was free, but advanced registration was required.
+The 2026 Opening Night Contra Dance takes place from 8:00 pm until 9:15 pm on Friday, March 6th, at the festival’s Mackin Park venue at 1046 Brunette Avenue.
+Admission is free, but advanced registration is required.

 The Contra Dance is open to people of all ages.
 It’s a family-friendly event that was recommended for adults and “children who like dancing with adults” (which meant there aren’t separate little kids’ activities).
 It’s a lot of fun.

 A few hundred people attend the Contra Dance event most years.
-Instructions are provided in English, mixed with a bit of French, and then everyone does a particular dance.
-New instructions were then provided for a new dance, participants go through the steps, and then everyone dances once again.
+Instructions are provided in English, with some French, and then everyone performs a specific dance.
+New instructions are provided for a new dance.
+Participants typically complete the steps, then everyone dances again.

-The dances are simple, fun and lively.
-People mostly dance in pairs and are encouraged to switch partners from time to time.
+The dances are simple, fun, and lively.
+People typically dance in pairs and are encouraged to switch partners periodically.

 Visit festivaldubois.ca for the festival’s official website.